We’re using all sorts of productivity apps designed to help us do more with less effort.

-If you’re in digital work, you’ve probably tried out some form of productivity software.
+From freelancers to managers to entrepreneurs, if you’re in digital work, you’ve probably tried out some form of productivity software to boost your work.
 What is productivity software?
-Productivity tools cover a range from simple to-do lists to productivity tracker tools that measure how much you get done on a given day.
+Productivity tools cover a range from simple to-do lists to productivity tracker tools that measure how much you get done on a given day to desktop tools that eliminate distraction to increase your focus.

 When thinking about apps that’ll work well for you, remember that the best organization apps or best reminder apps are only the “best” if they help you, in your specific case, to do the right work in a way that consistently works well for you.